dataset-sh/slambda/doc-site/docs/intro.md

     title=" Why I want to apply for master degree in computer science", work_experience="actor, bartender",
     education_experience="Bachelor degree in english",
-    age=60  # Yes, you can add more information beyond what is included in the examples.
+    age=60  # Yes, it is possible to customize and add more input parameters on the fly )
-)

 # Output: